Investor Protection Law Firm Kaskela Law LLC Announces Investigation of Univar Solutions Inc. (UNVR) Shareholder Buyout and Seeks Additional Cash for UNVR Shareholders

-/EIN News/ -- PHILADELPHIA, April 01, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating the fairness of the recently announced buyout of Univar Solutions Inc. (NYSE: UNVR) (“Univar”) shareholders.
+PHILADELPHIA, April 01, 2023 (GLOBE NEWSWIRE) -- Kaskela Law LLC announces that it is investigating the fairness of the recently announced buyout of Univar Solutions Inc. UNVR ("Univar") shareholders.

 Univar shareholders are encouraged to contact Kaskela Law LLC (D. Seamus Kaskela, Esq. or Adrienne Bell, Esq.) at (888) 715 – 1740, or by email (skaskela@kaskelalaw.com / abell@kaskelalaw.com) or online at https://kaskelalaw.com/cases/univar-solutions/, for additional information about their legal rights and options.